 "Innovative Technologies and standardization in geopolitical perspective": Hearing at the Foreign Affairs Committee of the German Parliament

-I am happy and honored to be invited to the to the Foreign Affairs Committee of the German Parliament (Auswärtiger Ausschuss des Deutschen Bundestags).
-The hearing will focus on the technology rivalry and technical standards.
+On 7 June 2021, I addressed the Foreign Affairs Committee of the German Parliament (Auswärtiger Ausschuss des Deutschen Bundestags).
+The hearing focused on the technology rivalry and technical standards.
+Watch the video.

 Out now: New ETNC report "China’s Soft Power in Europe: Falling on Hard Times"

 Does China still care about its soft power in Europe?
 This question is at the core of a new report published by the European Think-tank Network on China.
 I have contributed to the introduction and the chapter on Sweden.

 Sweden’s corona trauma – a story of blind faith